-"Initiatives like this are incredibly important for my age group as they keep us connected and with our brains engaged in something other than its usual function and routine" "It is a great response to the lockdown - a way for older people who like the medium of radio to stay in touch with what is going on in Hackney" The programme was described as "one of the most successful initiatives for older people in the borough" in a Hackney Voluntary, Community and Social Enterprise meeting, and was featured as a case study of community radio for and by people in later life by the Centre for Ageing Better.
+"Initiatives like this are incredibly important for my age group as they keep us connected and with our brains engaged in something other than its usual function and routine" "It is a great response to the lockdown - a way for older people who like the medium of radio to stay

+The programme was described as "one of the most successful initiatives for older people in the borough" in a Hackney Voluntary, Community and Social Enterprise meeting, and was featured as a case study of community radio for and by people in later life by the Centre for Ageing Better.
 Read the case study here: https://ageing-better.org.uk/stories/community-radio-case-study.
 We were very proud to be shortlisted for the National Charity Awards under the Arts, Culture and Heritage category having been judged by an independent panel of sector leaders as demonstrating best practice in leadership and management, from which other organisations can learn.